Poland's prosecutor general says previous government used spyware against hundreds of people

 “It is sad for me that even in this room I am speaking to people who were victims of this system,” Bodnar told the Sejm, the lower house of parliament.

-Bodnar, who is also the justice minister, did not specify who exactly was subject to surveillance by the spyware.
+Bodnar, who is also the justice minister, didn't specify who exactly was subject to surveillance by the spyware.
 His office said the information was confidential.

 Bodnar was presenting information that the prosecutor general's office sent last week to the Sejm and Senate.
 The data showed that Pegasus was used in the cases of 578 people from 2017 to 2022, and that it was used by three separate government agencies: the Central Anticorruption Bureau, the Military Counterintelligence Service and the Internal Security Agency.

+The Associated Press broke the news of the former governments' abuse of Pegasus in December 2021, based on forensics by the University of Toronto's online watchdog Citizen Lab.

-He said that the software generated "enormous knowledge” about the “private and professional lives” of those put under surveillance.
+Bodnar said that the software generated “enormous knowledge” about the “private and professional lives” of those put under surveillance.
+He also stressed that the Polish state doesn't have full control over the data that is gathered because the system operates on the basis of a license that was granted by an Israeli company.
+He said ”the use of this type of method must raise serious doubts from the point of view of the protection of constitutional rights."

-Pegasus, produced by Israeli company NSO Group, has been sold to governments and is described as a tool to fight criminals and terrorists.
-However evidence has emerged that some governments have used it against political opponents, journalists and human rights workers.
+Pegasus, produced by Israel's the NSO Group, has been sold to governments and is described as a tool to fight criminals and terrorists.
+However, evidence has emerged of governments using it against political opponents, journalists and human rights workers.

+The Biden administration, concerned about the potential of the technology for abuse, blacklisted the NSO Group in 2021, barring it from access to U.S. technology.
+This year it went further and imposed visa restrictions on foreign individuals involved in the misuse of commercial spyware.

 Its use in Poland under the previous government, led by the Law and Justice party, resulted in accusations that the authorities were abusing power and eroding democratic guardrails.